suman2896/Face-Intelligence-COMSYS2025/README.md

 ---

+### ✅ Conclusion

+The proposed **Hybrid CNN-ViT architecture** achieved **over 92% accuracy** in gender classification, validating the effectiveness of combining **CNN’s local feature extraction** with **ViT’s global attention capabilities**.
+This synergy enables the model to learn both fine-grained facial cues and holistic context, leading to **more reliable and generalizable predictions**.
+With its strong performance and modular design, the system is well-positioned for **real-world deployment** and **scalable future enhancements**, including mobile integration, live webcam inference, and multi-attribute facial analysis.

+---

 ### 🔮 Future Improvements

 - **Better Face Detection**: Replace Haar Cascade with more accurate methods like **MTCNN** or **Dlib** for robust face localization.